 Can Moose Swim?

-Considering a moose’s massive size and gangly movements, you may be amazed to learn that moose are exceptional swimmers.
-They can swim fast, dive well, and possess great strength and endurance when it comes to swimming as well.
-Moose have been clocked at a swimming speed of six miles per hour and have been observed swimming up to two hours at one time.
+Answer at a Glance: Considering a moose’s massive size and gangly movements, you may be amazed to learn that moose are exceptional swimmers.
+They can swim quickly, dive effectively, and possess superior strength and endurance in the water.
+Moose have been clocked swimming at a speed of six miles per hour and are known to travel by swimming to distances of fifteen miles without stopping.

 How Fast Can Moose Swim?

-Moose can swim up to 6 MPH.
-This is incredibly fast for such a large animal when you consider that the average human swims at an average speed of 2 MPH.
-In fact, a trained swimmer in peak physical condition averages a swimming speed of 4 MPH.
+Remarkably, moose can reach speeds of up to 6 miles per hour in the water.
+This is an astonishing feat for such a large animal, especially when you consider that the average human swims at an average speed of 2 miles per hour.
+Even a trained swimmer in peak physical condition typically averages a swimming speed of 4 miles per hour.
+The moose’s swimming prowess is truly impressive.
+[1][2][3]

-The swimming speed of a moose rivals the fastest human swimmer of all time to date, American swimmer Mark Phelps who holds 23 Olympic gold medals.
+The swimming speed of a moose rivals that of the fastest human swimmer of all time to date, American swimmer Mark Phelps, who holds 23 Olympic gold medals.
 ESPN clocks his record-breaking swimming speed at 6 MPH.
+[4]

 Moose Are Good Divers as Well